aweis89/ai-commit-msg.nvim/README.md

 - The plugin uses OpenAI Chat Completions API and Anthropic Messages API directly
 - Lower temperature values (0.1-0.3) produce more consistent commit messages
 - Higher temperature values (0.5-0.8) produce more creative variations
-- The default model `gpt-4.1-nano` is chosen for low latency, especially compared to gpt-5
+- The default model `gpt-5-nano` with minimal reasoning effort is chosen for speed and efficiency
 - If you don't specify `max_tokens`, the model will use its default limit
 - For Anthropic models, `max_tokens` is required by the API (defaults to 1000 if not specified)